mmghv/lumen-route-binding/README.md

 ##### Customizing The Key Name

-Like explicit binding, we could specify another column to be used to retrieve the model instance by overriding the `getRouteKeyName` method on the Eloquent model :
+Similar to binding, we could specify another column to be used to retrieve the model instance by overriding the `getRouteKeyName` method on the Eloquent model :

 ```PHP
 /**